honusz/Tonalite/docs/cues/cue_settings.md

 Transition to this cue specific cue in the time stated in the cue's `Length` setting.

-### Update Channels
+### Update Parameters

-Update this cue to use the current values of the show's fixture's channels.
+Update this cue to use the current values of the show's fixture's parameters.

 ### Clone Next